llaville/box-manifest/docs/getting-started.md

   -v|vv|vvv, --verbose                Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
-  The compile command will compile code in a new PHAR based on a variety of settings.
+  The box:compile command will compile code in a new PHAR based on a variety of settings.

     This command relies on a configuration file for loading PHAR packaging settings.
 If a configuration file is not